gSchool/ada-1-intro-to-ruby/06-apis/api-authentication.md

 By the way, all of this is covered in [The Movie DB's documentation](https://developers.themoviedb.org/3).
 The documentation is where you would go to figure all this out for a new API.

-### Resetting Keys

-Every once in a while you will find that your keys have been compromised and are no longer secret.
-Maybe you uploaded them to Git accidentally, they were in the background of a screenshot, or maybe you had them in your clipboard and accidentally pasted them into Slack.
-Now what?

-Fortunately most APIs make it easy to _reset_ your API keys.
-This will invalidate the old key and generate a new one for you to use.
-This is true of most of the APIs we'll be using in this class, including Slack and GitHub, but not TMDB.

 ## Storing Credentials Securely

 This authorization token uniquely identifies and provides access to your account.
 Just like a password, anyone who has the token can pretend to be you.
 This means you need to be careful about keeping track of your tokens.

-In particular, you cannot commit tokens to git, because everything in a git repository is visible publicly on the internet.
+In particular, you cannot commit tokens to git, because everything in our free git repositories are visible publicly on the internet.
 Instead we will make these tokens part of our application's _environment_.

 ### Environment Variables